rgayler/VSA_op_properties/README.md

   (This will change if we find a different publication venue for the paper.)
   * The paper uses data objects and figures created by the simulation notebook and stored in the `output` directory.
+  * I manually created a symlink rom `docs/paper.pdf` to `paper/paper.pdf` so that the website (locally and on GitHub pages) an refer to the paper.

 * Bibliography records are manually exported from Zotero and stored in the `???` directory